Height of Buildings Act of 1910

-The Height of Buildings Act of 1910 was an Act of Congress passed by the 61st United States Congress on June 1, 1910 to limit the height of buildings in District of Columbia, amending the Height of Buildings Act of 1899.
+The Height of Buildings Act of 1910 was an Act of Congress passed by the 61st United States Congress on June 1, 1910, to limit the height of buildings in the District of Columbia, amending the Height of Buildings Act of 1899.
 The new height restriction law was more comprehensive than the previous law, and generally restricts building heights along residential streets to 90 ft, and along commercial corridors to the width of the right-of-way of the street or avenue on which a building fronts, or a maximum of 130 ft, whichever is shorter.

 Background

 In response to the construction of the 164-foot (50-meter) Cairo Hotel in 1894, D.C.
 Commissioners issued height regulations for buildings in D.C., limiting their height to 90 ft for residential and 110 ft for business, or to the width of the street in front, whichever was smaller.
 The original Height of Buildings Act, passed by Congress in 1899, removed the front street restriction, but reaffirmed limiting buildings to 90 ft on residential streets and 110 ft on business streets.
 It also made an exception for buildings on business streets 160 ft wide, which were permitted to be 130 ft tall.